02-05 the Weekend Party

-The farm grows grain crops, cattle, and sheep as its main income, but is known for the breeding and training of high quality riding and work horses.
+The farm grows grain crops, cattle, and sheep as its main income, but it is known for the breeding and training of high quality riding and work horses.
 The current farm has been owned and worked by this branch of the Chektar family for over six hundred years.
-The Chektar are a very large clan of the Amiri tribe who run many farms in the area, with this as the largest and best known farm the clan has.
+The Chektar are a very large clan of the Amiri tribe, and they run many farms in the area, with this as the largest and best known farm the clan has.

 The youngest girl in this specific Chektar family, Deanna, is turning fourteen on the weekend.
-Her parents have agreed to let her have her closest school friends visit for a weekend long sleepover.
+Her parents have agreed to let her have her closest school friends visit for a weekend-long sleepover.
 It’s a holiday weekend with no school from noon Thursday until 9:00 a.m.
 Tuesday.
-They’ll spend the weekend on the farm because it’s a long drive into View Port.
+They’ll spend the whole weekend on the farm, because it’s a long drive into View Port.
 The girls will have a number of fun activities at the farm.
-The family's borrowed a four wheel drive mini-bus to transport all the girls to the farm.
-At 1:00 p.m. on the Thursday they’ll leave View Port as one group and return at 6:00 p.m. on Monday evening.
-They’ll have all day Friday, Saturday, and Sunday for fun and good times.
+The family is borrowing a four wheel drive mini-bus to transport all of the girls to the farm.
+At 1:00 p.m. on the Thursday they’ll leave View Port as one group, and return at 6:00 p.m. on Monday evening.
+They’ll have all day Friday, Saturday, and Sunday for fun activities and good times.

-Isobelle is a very responsible fourteen year girl and often has to care for her younger brother, an eight year old genius.
+Isobelle is a very responsible fourteen year girl, and often has to care for her younger brother who’s an eight year old genius.
 His supervision is shared by all the adults and older children.
 However, the roster has Isobelle down to supervise his care Saturday morning and Monday afternoon, and she can’t organise for someone else to take over for her.
-Arrangements have been made to adjust the roster for Isobelle to share Gordie’s care with Mrs Chektar for the whole weekend and she’ll have other chores reduced for this extra time supervising her young brother.
-However, that’s now in doubt because of her decision to not go and possibly ruin her friend’s weekend.
+Arrangements have been made to adjust the roster for Isobelle to share Gordie’s care with Mrs Chektar for the whole weekend, and she’ll have other chores reduced for this extra time supervising her young brother.
+However, that’s now in doubt, because of her decision to not go and possibly ruin her friend’s weekend.

-Gordie is a high genius and has been studying martial arts for years.
-He’s now eight years old and he’s well advanced in the training.
-For security reasons all the clan children are taught the use of various weapons at a young age, and Gordie is already an expert marksman with a light rifle, pistol, bow, and extremely good with a knife.
+Gordie is a high genius who’s been studying martial arts for years.
+He’s now eight years old, and he’s well advanced in the training.
+For security reasons all of the clan children are taught the use of various weapons at a young age, and Gordie is already an expert marksman with a light rifle, pistol, bow, and extremely good with a knife.
 He’s not your average eight year old boy.

 Gordie’s and Isobelle’s security teams are planning to go camping on the edge of the Chektar Farm.
-They’ll be handy to intercept any trouble makers headed towards the farm due to the limited access way, but out of the way of the farm staff and the party group.
+They’ll be handy to intercept any trouble makers heading toward the farm, due to the limited access way, but out of the way of the farm staff and the party group.
 Nor will they be readily associated with the farm or the party group there.
-However, this will also put them about thirty minutes away from the farm if they’re needed for trouble on the farm itself.
+However, this will also put them about thirty minutes away from the farm, if they’re needed for trouble on the farm itself.
 Due to what they know about the farm, the residents, and workers this isn’t expected to be an issue for them.

 Thursday morning Gordie arranges for his mother to send a note to school to allow him to have the whole day off.
 This isn’t a problem, because his main reason for school is social interaction with his peers.
 Gordie does most of his real studying at home, due to being well in advance of the regular school work for his age.
 Carrying a shoulder bag of clothes Gordie walks from his clan home to the View Port shopping centre; it’s about a thirty minute walk for him.
 Arriving at ‘The Salon of Outrageously Lovely Hair’ at 9:30 a.m. he’s shown into a back room by his sister, Francine, and the salon owner.
 They both study him well, and then shake their heads no. He frowns for a moment.

-Walking back into the room the owner gives Gordie a long look and gives a slow nod, "This may work, let’s see how you walk.”
+Walking back into the room the owner gives Gordie a long look, and gives a slow nod yes, “This may work, let’s see how you walk.”
 Putting on a different set of shoes Gordie walks around the room.
-Smiling, the owner asks, “How did you learn to walk like a girl?”
+While smiling the owner asks, “How did you learn to walk like a girl?”

 Geordie replies, “Simple, I watched my sisters and female cousins.
 Especially those near my own age.
 Then practised for a few hours each night for two weeks, but only in my room with the door locked.”

-Grinning, the owner says, “Right, Francine, take your friend out and help buy her some clothes.
+The grinning owner says, “Right, Francine, take your friend out, and help buy her some clothes.
 It is your day off.”
 A smiling Francine and Gordie leave the beauty salon after they both get a manicure.

 At 12:15 p.m.
 Gordie and Francine are sitting in an inexpensive eatery waiting to have lunch when Isobelle joins them.
 Entering the place Isobelle sees Francine sitting with a young girl.
-She walks up and sits down, saying to Francine, “I’m surprised you’re buying me lunch, because you’re such a tight wad.
+She walks up, and sits down while saying to Francine, “I’m surprised you’re buying me lunch, because you’re such a tight-wad.
 So, what’s up?”